cyhap/beginner_tutorials/README.md

 Understanding Topics:
 - Again this tutorial did not require the addition of new fields.
 Topics and messages were explored along with the usage of rqt_graph and rqt_plot

+Writing Publisher Subscriber:
+- Wrote the Talker and Listener Rosnodes outlined by the tutorial.
+Modified the cmakelist accordingly.

+Examining Publisher Subscriber:
+- Ran the publisher and subscriber that was written and built in the last tutorial.
+Note in order to run these packages the setup.bash script needed to be sourced in each terminal in order to run each node.
+No additional files added.